Generalized Global Symmetries of $T[M]$ Theories: Part II: Introduction

 For instance, the compactification of a 6d $(2,0)$ theory on $T^2$ produces a gauge theory at low energy---given locally by an $\CN=4$ super--Yang--Mills theory but differing in global aspects---which carries an instanton number.
 In any partition function that sums over instanton number sectors, one can weigh the sum by a fugacity parameter $q_{\rm gauge}$, which is related to the low-energy gauge coupling.
 In addition, there is also a tower of KK modes, whose masses are controlled by another parameter $q_\text{KK}$.
 Although the ``natural'' values for these parameters are equal, both given by $q=e^{2\pi i\tau}$ with $\tau$ the complex modulus of the $T^2$, we argue in Section~\ref{sec:2dqq} that they can actually be made independent.
 This allows one to define new invariants of 4-manifolds that depend on two $q$-parameters using this deformed partition function, $Z[M_4\times T^2;q_\text{gauge},q_\text{KK}]$.

-Separating the two $q$'s is not only useful for producing more refined invariants, but also explains the difference between the predicted modular anomaly and that observed in the Vafa--Witten partition function \cite{Vafa:1994tf}, which precisely corresponds to the contribution of KK modes.
+Separating the two $q$'s is not only useful for producing more refined invariants, but also resolves a paradox concerning the modular weight of the Vafa--Witten partition function.
+In particular, it explains the difference between the modular anomaly predicted from the anomalies of the 6d theory and that observed in \cite{Vafa:1994tf} for the generating function of the Euler characteristics of instanton moduli spaces, with the discrepancy precisely corresponding to the contribution of KK modes.